 7.2.1.
-Identification of the implementing entities - financial circuits/flows a) Implementing entities - sampling: who performs the official sampling?
-Who pays?
+Identification of the implementing entities - financial circuits/flows

 Identify and describe the entities which will be in charge of implementing the eligible measures planned in this programme which costs will constitute the reimbursement/payment claim to the EU.
 Describe the financial flows/circuits followed.